 Trade schools offer hands-on training in both lab and classroom settings.
 This involves close training with classmates.
 Over just a short period of time, students are able to develop meaningful and lasting relationships and networks with professionals within a similar field of work.

 Trade schools are good for those of us that have other responsibilities like taking care of children or caring for an elderly parent.
 This type of school can be beneficial for students that must keep a job to pay the bills while attending.
 Trade schools are flexible and convenient for students that are looking to get a first job out of high school or change careers.
 With a trade school, students can attend and manage their life at the same time.

 The time a student spends at a trade school revolves around a class about aviation maintenance, energy technology, welding, or HVACR.
 Theory is set aside, and trade school students get hands-on training that will translate directly to their first job.
 Students learn the most up-to-date techniques and skills needed to succeed in their chosen trade.
 Industry experienced instructors spend time in workshops, in class or on-site to prepare students for a trade skill.

 Trade schools are the perfect balance of continuing education without a long-term commitment.
 They may not be for everyone, but with a careful and thoughtful analysis of the benefits of a vocational education you may just find that trade school is a fit for you.

+Did learning about the benefits of attending a trade school interest you?
 If you’re mechanically or logistically inclined, enjoy working with your hands and are looking to attend a trade school with a future, MIAT College of Technology can help.
 MIAT students learn hands-on in our professional shop facilities, in programs developed directly with top employers to ensure graduates have exactly what they need to succeed.